Financial Rights acknowledges the Gadigal people of the Eora Nation, the Traditional Owners of the land on which our office is located.

 You can read our Privacy & Confidentiality Policy here.

 Legal advice is available by talking to one of our solicitors over the phone by calling 1800 808 488.
-Sometimes our Aboriginal Outreach Coordinator may answer the phone.
-He will talk to you about your problem and get one of our solicitors to call you back.
+Sometimes our Aboriginal Service Coordinator may answer the phone.
+She will talk to you about your problem and get one of our solicitors to call you back.
+We also have an Aboriginal solicitor that is available to speak with you.

 If you are having difficulty getting through to us, please be patient and persistent – we are a small service with limited resources and we are often very busy!
 You can leave a message and we will call you back.

-Although we are currently developing some targeted legal resources for Aboriginal people that you will be able to print from our website, they are not yet ready.
-There are general resources under Fact Sheets on this website.
-We also recommend that you visit ASIC’s website with money tips for Aboriginal and Torres Strait Islander people:
+Although we are currently developing some targeted legal resources for Aboriginal and Torres Strait Islander peoples that you will be able to print from our website, they are not yet ready.
+There are general resources under Factsheets on this website.
+We also recommend that you visit ASIC’s website with money tips for Aboriginal and Torres Strait Islander peoples:

 Interpreters are available by calling 131 450, and for the hearing or speech impaired, we recommend the National Relay Service which is a service provided by the Australian Communication Exchange (TTY) 133 677 (SRS) 1300 555 727.